drefahlaudio.com - gallery

 ![]() |

 Another field of our activities: the conversion of high-quality measuring mics into recording tools.
-Here it's a Neumann MV101 tube, now used for orchestra recording.
-With our DN221-T transformer-balanced powering device, mics like the MV101 will deliver outstanding frequency response and dynamic capabilities. |
+In this case a Neumann-RFT MV101 tube, now in use for orchestra recording.
+With our dedicated DN221-T or -M powering units, mics like the MV101 will deliver outstanding sonic purity and dynamic capabilities. |

 ![]() ![]() |

-Another sample from our reconversion shop: Neumann M49a downgraded to FET circuitry in the seventies, and rebuilt to original AC701k tube circuitry... |
+Another sample from our reconversion range: Neumann M49a downgraded to FET circuitry in the seventies, then rebuilt to original AC701k tube circuitry. | |

 ![]() |